 I write, preach and teach because I like to share things I know for sure and wish others knew those things as well.
-Having lived for over seven decades, I have learned some valuable things.
+Having lived for seven and a half decades, I have learned some valuable things.
 With so much information under my belt that was accumulated over all those years, it is hard to narrow down all the things I know for sure.

-Here are some things I wish people knew for sure just as I do.
+Here are just some of the things I wish people knew for sure as I do.

 Everyone Has a Gift to Share

 I firmly agree with Peter that God has given everyone a gift.
 However, the gift is not to be used selfishly for personal gain.
 According to 1 Peter 4:10, "Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms."

 Some people think they have no God-given gift.